-BEST VITAMIN D SUPPLEMENTS UK 2020 BUYER’S GUIDE
+BEST VITAMIN D SUPPLEMENTS TO BUY UK 2020

-If you live above 40 degrees latitude, which includes most of Europe, you will not get enough vitamin D all year round.
+If you live above 40 degrees latitude, you will not get enough vitamin D all year round.
 Ensure you get sufficient vitamin D from spring to early autumn by eating fish three times a week and six eggs a week.
 Also, expose your arms and face for at least 30 minutes a day and take a vitamin D supplement that provides 15mcg of vitamin D. During the winter, however, this may not be enough.
-If you feel low in the winter months, supplement an extra 25mcg (or 1,000iu) vitamin D3 (cholecalciferol) – the kind found in fish.
-If you are vegetarian, take vitamin D2 (ergocalciferol), although the D3 is best.
+If you feel low in the winter months, supplement an extra 25mcg (or 1,000iu) vitamin D3.
+If you are vegetarian, take vitamin D2, although the D3 is the right choice.
+So we will help you to find the best vitamin D supplements in the UK.

 After the Second World War, when rickets caused by vitamin D deficiency was a major health issue in the UK, all children in Britain were given cod liver oil, providing not only vitamin D but also essential omega-3 fats and vitamin A. After supplementation was ceased, and combined with the decline in eating fatty fish, vitamin D levels of people in the UK decreased and have done so ever since, with most people eating fewer than one serving of oily a week.
 The average woman in Britain achieves the only 2.7mcg, while the average man achieves 3.1mcg, compared to the hopelessly low RDA of 5mcg.

 Many experts believe that we need as much as 30mcg a day in total.
 Given that sunlight makes vitamin D, and a lack of sunlight is linked to feeling low and cause other health problem.
 That is why getting enough vitamin D is important for optimal health.
-You can achieve this by taking the best quality vitamin D supplements and we will help you with that.
+You can achieve this by taking the best quality vitamin D supplement,

 Our Top Picks